 10. Fresh bathrooms

 In the bathroom, re-grouting, eliminating all limescale and replacing taps are good options.
 Bathrooms need to look fresh and hygienic, so paint the walls a neutral shade and ideally add a new shower curtain or a standard glass screen.
-In 2019, new bathrooms were fitted in 29 per cent of homes which sold that year so could be the key to selling fast and earning more.
+In 2019, new bathrooms were fitted in 29 per cent of homes which sold that year so this could be the key to selling fast and earning more.

 Bigger projects which add value to your home